 Skip to main content

-Questioning & Taxonomy for sparking discourse & debate
+Questioning & Taxonomy for Sparking Discourse & Debate

-Questioning & Taxonomy for sparking discourse & debate
+Questioning & Taxonomy for Sparking Discourse & Debate

-In this session, we will focus on using Marzano’s Taxonomy to design questions that move students beyond surface learning into deeper thinking and meaningful conversations.
 Participants will learn to craft and sequence questions across Retrieval, Comprehension, Analysis, and Knowledge Utilization to promote student reasoning, evidence-based discussion, and structured debate.
 Educators will practice developing question stems aligned to each level and leave with practical tools and strategies to elevate student voice and academic discourse in any content area.
-Participants should have access to a previously delivered lesson for this session.

 Implementing 101